Skip to main content

 Buffalo Niagara Waterkeeper advocates for the reduction of plastic generation, which is a major contributor to atmospheric pollution and fossil fuel extraction.
 Through our volunteer cleanups and educational programming, we engage the local community with the issue and inspire participation in the solution.
 Together we can work towards a systemic solution to the global plastic pollution problem.

 Along with that is our Nurdle Patrol and Plastic Monitoring efforts.
 Nurdles are small plastic pellets, about the size of a lentil, used in plastics manufacturing.
-This plastic pollution has been found on the shorelines of several waterways within the Niagara River Watershed.
+This plastic pollution has been found on the shorelines of several waterways within the Niagara River/Lake Erie Watershed.
 Nurdle Patrol Volunteers help us find and map the location of these nurdles to be included in a Nationwide Nurdle Patrol Project.

-The Latest
+Latest Updates

 Waterkeeper Data Used in AG Lawsuit